Our Foundational Beliefs for Supporting Student Learning

 4) By recognizing and cultivating the gifts and strengths of every student, we will remove barriers and implicit biases that impede student self-actualization, fostering learning environments where students transcend racial stereotypes and thrive.

 We accomplish this work by building dynamic and meaningful relationships with our students, taking the stance of a warm demander – high demand with deep care.

 Through these relationships we accomplish the work of moving students from dependent to independent and interdependent learners, focusing our work around building students’ intellectual capacity.

 5) Racism in our society exerts a downward force on the experiences and achievement of students of color that must be met with active countermeasures.

-In order to ensure that race is not a predictor of success and to reach our goal of Racial Equity is the condition that would be achieved if one's racial, we need to become culturally responsive and actively anti-racist practitioners.
+In order to ensure that race is not a predictor of success and to reach our goal of Racial Equity is the condition that would be achieved if one's racial More, we need to become culturally responsive and actively anti-racist practitioners.

-This means we engage in our own racial identity work, explore and interrupt our implicit biases, build our understanding of how culture operates in our classrooms, and build actively anti-racist practices.
+This means we engage in our own racial identity work, explore and interrupt our implicit biases, build our understanding of the dimensions of identity, strengthen our knowledge of how culture operates in our classrooms, and build actively anti-racist practices.

 Our commitment to these beliefs is the route to institutionalizing Racial Equity is the condition that would be achieved if one's racial More and fostering a context where each child receives what they need to develop to their full academic and social potential, and we make educational equity and justice the cornerstone of our system.